raspberrypilearning/astro-pi-flight-case/worksheet.md

 ## Print each part

-The 3D printer we used for the black parts shown below was an [Up Plus 2](https://www.3dhubs.com/3d-printers/up-plus-2), called the Afinia H480 in the US, using ABS filament.
-Because there are so many different types of 3D printer, we cannot possibly provide instructions for them all, so we can only provide rough guidance here and you'll need to figure out the rest on your own.
+The 3D printer we used for the black parts shown was an [Up Plus 2](https://www.3dhubs.com/3d-printers/up-plus-2), called the Afinia H480 in the US, using ABS filament.
+Because there are so many different types of 3D printer, we cannot possibly provide instructions for them all.
+We can only provide rough guidance here and you'll need to figure out the rest on your own.

 Here are some top tips though: